omahs/availproject.github.io/docs/about/app-id.md

 download _only_ the sections of a block that have data for that particular application.

-This has very important benefits, including:
+This has significant benefits, including:

-- Modular applications are largely unaffected by other uses of the base layer at the same time.
+- Modular applications are mainly unaffected by other uses of the base layer at the same time.
-- Block sizes can increase without requiring applications to fetch more data, because they don't fetch the whole block, only what's relevant to them.
+- Block sizes can increase without requiring applications to fetch more data because they don't fetch the whole block, only what's relevant to them.

-Data availability sampling is still done on the entire block, however--this is the process where clients sample very small parts of the block at random to verify availability.
+Data availability sampling is still done on the entire block, however--this is the process where clients sample tiny parts of the block at random to verify availability.

 If you'd like to learn how your idea could